aprilxyc/coding-interview-practice/README.md

         for i in dictionary.keys():
             print(i)
     - use .get() to get the value of the respective key you are getting
-- make use of being able to traverse Python backwards easily
+- make use of being able to traverse Python backwards easily e.g. (len(aList) - 1, -1, -1)
+- make use of XOR and reduce for linear time array questions (bitwise solution) [problem 136]

 #### Struggles with Recursion
 (This chapter really helped) [https://nostarch.com/download/samples/TLAP_ch6.pdf]